by Kevin Mercurio

 This post will be about my encounter with obdurate writer’s block and the difficulty of writing a dark genre.

 I must admit that the purpose of this post is rather selfish and meaningless.
 Like a cruciverbalist, I am trying to spark my lexicon and flow of ideas that can drive writer’s mania.
 Essentially, the above soliloquy is a complex mixture of terms and references that can be summarized into three words: I am stuck.
-Here’s a glimpse at what I have written for Capital Punishment:
+Here’s a glimpse at what I have written for Oblivion:

 There was something off about this town.